suit-wg/manifest-spec/draft-ietf-suit-manifest.md

         - Set Parameters directive (see {{suit-directive-override-parameters}}) for URI B (see {{secparameters}})
 - Fetch

+If Trusted Invocation ({{template-secure-boot}}) is used, only the run sequence is added to this template, since the common sequence is populated by this template.

+NOTE: Any test can be used to select between images, Check Offset Condition is used in this template because it is a typical test for execute-in-place devices.

 # Metadata Structure {#metadata-structure}

 The metadata for SUIT updates is composed of several primary constituent parts: the Envelope, Delegation Chains, Authentication Information, Manifest, and Severable Elements.